 Firstly, unusual amongst rights-based movements (although similar movements are emerging in Chile), it has consciously chosen to mobilize secondary school learners from poor- and working-class households.
 Although the focus of mobilization has been on this demographic category of working-class youth, as an organisation it has attracted a cross-class leadership.

 The second distinguishing feature of EE relates to its emergence as a ‘second generation’ civil society movement that was built on the remarkable successes of an earlier partner movement, the Treatment Action Campaign (TAC).
-The TAC, which was established in Cape Town in 1998, drew in turn upon the activist repertoires of the African National Congress (ANC) and the United Democratic Front (UDF) – an umbrella body for anti-apartheid organisations in the 1980s (see Author2, 2008).
+The TAC, which was established in Cape Town in 1998, drew in turn upon the activist repertoires of the African National Congress (ANC) and the United Democratic Front (UDF) – an umbrella body for anti-apartheid organisations in the 1980s (see Author2, 2008; Mbali, 2013).
 As such, extensive experience has been carried over to the new organisation, and this has accelerated EE’s strategic, tactical, financial and logistics sophistication.
 The EE has only existed for a few years but it has already developed into a successful grassroots movement based in Khayelitsha – the largest working-class township in Cape Town.
 Although it is still based in Khayelitsha and the Western Cape, it has established similar grassroots bases in other parts of the country.
 It has also developed powerful networks with other allied civil society and labour organisations and this has contributed towards raising its national profile.
 (In the past three months, loosely affiliated groups of learners calling themselves EE have engaged in more radical and less disciplined struggles in the Cape metropolis, News24, 2015).

 EE has developed a series of principled approaches to struggle that includes non-violent protest, an emphasis on long-term capacity-building amongst the emerging cadre of working class youth leaders, and an openness to external researchers, the universities, journalists and a wide range of other civil society organisations.
 Unlike some militant civic organisations, such as the South African Student Congress, that rely on the media spectacle of burning barricades or distributing trash, the EE and its partner organisations have developed distinct forms of organising and capacity building – what Author2 (2014) refers to as “slow activism.”